The Hajj is the annual pilgrimage to Makkah (Mecca), Saudi Arabia, and the largest mass gathering in the world.

 There has been an increase in the number of reported cases of pick-pocketing and other forms of theft in Makkah, particularly in the region of the Grand Mosque, and in Madinah.
 Pilgrims should take additional care with valuables while visiting these two areas and may consider using a money belt or under-garment pouch as a means to carry valuables.

-The Saudi authorities have issued instructions forbidding the taking of photographs (still or video, including mobile telephone photographs) at the Holy Mosque at Makkah or at the Prophet's Mosque at Madinah.
+Photography (still or video, including mobile telephone photographs) at the Holy Mosque at Makkah or at the Prophet's Mosque at Madinah is strictly forbidden by Saudi authorities.
 This restriction also includes the courtyards surrounding these two holy sites.
 Any violation of these instructions is likely to lead to the confiscation of either film and/or camera.
 Pilgrims’ bags are regularly checked upon entering the Prophet’s Mosque and the Holy Mosque in Makkah.
 Pilgrims could be denied entry if found to be carrying cameras or cell phones with cameras.

 Guidance for travelers who may be bringing religious articles back to the United States is available from U.S. Customs and Border Protection (CBP).

 U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information can be found.
-The U.S. Embassy also encourages U.S. citizens to review"A Safe Trip Abroad,"which includes valuable security information for those both living and traveling abroad.
+The U.S. Embassy also encourages U.S. citizens to review "A Safe Trip Abroad,"which includes valuable security information for those both living and traveling abroad.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.
-You can also download our free Smart Traveler App available through iTunes and the Android market to have travel information at your
+You can also download our free Smart Traveler App, available through iTunes and the Google Play,to have travel information at your fingertips.

 In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States and Canada, or outside the United States and Canada on a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).